Rest is Not a Reward

 “Push through.”
 “Keep going.”
 “Be strong.”

-These slogans were never truth—they were anaesthetics.
+These slogans were never truth, they were anaesthetics.
 And they numb us all the way into disembodiment.

 I choose to model rest as a sovereign act of reclamation.
+We are all worthy of rest.

-Rest is not a break.
-It is a baseline.
+Rest is not a break, it is a baseline.

 You do not need to prove depletion to deserve recovery.
+You are allowed to stop before the crash.

 Your stillness is not a performance problem.
 It is a field recalibration.
+If a culture cannot tolerate your pause, it never respected your pace.

 Rest before collapse.
 Rise without apology.